ARTICLE CATEGORIES

 1. Boosts Your Amino Acid/Antioxidant Intake

 We all need more antioxidants in our diet, and this tea is a delicious way to incorporate them into your life!
-Matcha comes from the Camellia Sinensis plant.
-Compared to other tea plants, the Camellia Sinensis is under heavy shade.
-The growing process is done to increase the amino acids in the tea.
+Matcha comes from the Camellia sinensis plant.
+Compared to standard green tea, matcha is shade-grown before harvest, a process that helps develop its signature green color, amino acid profile, and rich flavor.

 2. Weight Management and Digestive Health Support